Funding Your Healthcare Membership

 For helpful tips on how to gain or increase funding for your healthcare membership, please watch the special funding Office Hours webinar video and check out the ideas below.

-Presented by Tanya M. Holton, senior director of development and Pamela Mann, MSSA, former director of programs and rounds training, both of the Schwartz Center for Compassionate Healthcare.
+Presented by Tanya M. Holton, former senior director of development and Pamela Mann, MSSA, former director of programs and rounds training, both of the Schwartz Center for Compassionate Healthcare.

 Work with Senior Management